rachbry/recipme-django-cookbook/README.md

 ### Wireframes and Features
 The site will be fully responsive and accessible on mobile, tablet and desktop devices.

 The homepage will feature a jumbotron image and call to action button.
-Reasons why you should join listed here.
+Reasons why you should join will be listed here.

 ![Screenshot 2023-12-07 at 13 50 23](https://github.com/rachbry/recipme-django-cookbook/assets/73660517/112af580-6678-4e52-b3f3-76db12c4f240)